Tuesday, February 20, 2018

 Wednesday, February 1, 2017

 You know I've been thinking, "When did I become so damn liberal?" then it dawned on me.
 I haven't become more liberal; the old Republican party just got so far right, so scared of the social changes taking place in our country, and so intolerant that it has made me seem like a liberal.
 I was this way my whole life.
 I have always voted, but I was pretty much a middle-of-the-roader.
 I didn't change.They did.

-Oh,I think a lot of the far right coming out of the closet today have always had those dark corners of bigotry inside them, but they kept them hid away because it wasn't socially acceptable to bring them into the light.
+Oh,I think a lot of the far right who are coming out of the closet and airing their intolerant more have always had those dark corners of bigotry inside them, but they kept them hid away because it wasn't socially acceptable to bring them into the light.
 And as long as they kept those awful beliefs to themselves and didn't try to force them on others, in the way of actual law and policy, I pretty much followed the maxim, "Like and let live."